 The GMAT preparation demands a serious commitment from the candidates and can span over two to three months or even more.
 Formulate a study schedule based on your strengths and weaknesses and then allocate specific hours for each section.

 However, the study schedule and the hours devoted to GMAT preparation depends on the individual’s capacity.
 For instance, an average of 120 hours of studying divided into ten weeks of studying will give you approximately 12 hours a week and will include tutoring sessions as well as class sessions.
 It is advisable to spread these hours evenly and start your preparation at the earliest.

 How many times can you give the GMAT exam?

 For those who couldn’t crack this exam in the first attempt, the best part is that a candidate can retake the exam up to 5 times in a year.
 To reappear for the exam, candidates have to submit a written request to the GMAC.
-Candidates have to keep in mind that you have to wait for a minimum of 16 days before appearing for the retest.
+Candidates have to keep in mind that you have to wait for a minimum of 16 days before reappearing for the test.

-GMAT is a prestigious and crucial exam which can help you enter the corporate industry.
-We hope that this extensive article on GMAT helped in clearing some of your confusions related to the preparation for the exam.
-If you’re planning to appear for the GMAT and need further assistance, Leverage Edu experts can guide you on how to strategize better so that you can ace the GMAT and soar towards your dream college.
+GMAT is a prestigious and crucial exam that can help you enter the corporate industry.
+We hope that this extensive article on the same has helped in clearing some of your confusions related to the preparation for the exam.
+If you’re planning to appear for the aptitude test and need further assistance, Leverage Edu‘s experts can guide you on how to strategize better so that you can ace the test and soar towards your dream college!